yarnpkg/berry/packages/yarnpkg-shell/README.md

 # `@yarnpkg/shell`

-A Javascript implementation of a bash-like shell (we use it in Yarn 2 to provide cross-platform scripting).
+A JavaScript implementation of a bash-like shell (we use it in Yarn 2 to provide cross-platform scripting).
 This package exposes an API that abstracts both the parser and the interpreter; should you only need the parser you can check out `@yarnpkg/parsers`, but you probably won't need it.

 ## Usage